thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ```

-Now anytime you read the Dynamic Secret, the data is populated with the temporary azure access credentials.
+Now anytime you read the dynamic Secret, the data is populated with the temporary azure access credentials.

 ```BASH